open5e/open5e/source/combat/movement-in-combat.rst

 Combatants often find themselves lying on the ground, either because they are knocked down or because they throw themselves down.
-In the game, they are prone, a condition described in appendix A.
+In the game, they are :ref:`srd:prone`, a condition described :ref:`srd:conditions`.

 You can **drop prone** without using any of your speed. **Standing up** takes more effort; doing so costs an amount of